vxxqv/regulatory-transfer-functions/analyses/information_retention/README.md

 Library-size direction, stress/proliferation templates, independent guide/donor response vectors, external signed profiles and independent regulator-family labels are not supplied.
 Response-derived module labels cannot become independent decoder outcomes.
 Aggregate guide, donor and K562 correlations do not resolve profile-level information, reliability or measurement error.

 Reliable equivalence classes are not estimated from three state summaries.
 The required 20/30/40-resolution, negative-gene, template-removal and 80% stability checks are not identifiable.
 H16-H17 retain a deferred input contract.
 H12-H17 are all unavailable, not negative tests and not positive conclusions.
-The Cell Systems primary information gate remains false because complete adjustment, guide/donor replication and independent external association are missing.
+The primary information gate remains false because complete adjustment, guide/donor replication and independent external association are missing.

 ## Reproduce